parchment-io/cdsWebserver/README.md

 **Docker-ized**

-In the `src/main/docker` directory there is a docker file that can be used with the `docker build` command to build an image containing the database, tomcat, and apache.
+In the root directory of this repo, there is a docker-compose.yml file that will bring up a set of docker containers that the developer can use without additional work.
+Please consult the README.md file in the directoryServer/src/main/docker directory for instructions on how to use docker and docker-compose to configure your dev environment.